lucasestevesr/lucasestevesr/README.md

 ### Hi 👋, I'm Lucas.

-I'm a Computational Engeneering Undergraduate at Federal University of Juiz de Fora. 🇧🇷
+I'm a Computational Science Engineering student at Federal University of Juiz de Fora. 🇧🇷

 Currently I'm a web development intern at Thomson Reuters.